This section looks at making and submitting your application and what to expect after submitting your form.

 In this section you will be required to confirm that you have reached the necessary stage of training, with satisfactory progress, to be eligible for stroke medicine training.
 You will be required to upload your most recent ARCP document to verify this.

-Other sections are similar to the ST3 form and cover: MRCP(UK), commitment to specialty, achievements outside medicine, training courses.
+Other sections cover: commitment to specialty, interests outside medicine and training courses.

 After submission your application will progress through the next stages of the recruitment process.